Marta Magdalena Stachurska-Kounta

 Research and Teaching Interest:

-19th and 20th Century international history, Norwegian foreign policy history, international organisations, international relations theory, Polish foreign policy history, political philosophy, ethics, social studies education, human rights education, postcolonial perspectives in education, textbook analysis.
+19th and 20th Century international history, Norwegian foreign policy history, global history, international organisations, history and social studies education, human rights education, postcolonial perspectives in education, textbook analysis.

 CV